Helen Worth: Early life

-Cathryn Helen Wigglesworth was born to Alfred and Gladys Wigglesworth in Ossett and grew up in Morecambe, Lancashire.
+Worth was born to Alfred and Gladys Wigglesworth in Ossett and grew up in Morecambe, Lancashire.
 She was brought up in a middle-class family and attended private school.
-When she was eight her parents fostered Ghanaian-born Wilson Kpikpitse, who was sent to England as an overseas student at the age of eleven and remained with the family for eight years, but moved on following the death of Worth's mother, who was killed in a hit-and-run road accident while she was on a visit to Brighton.
+Her mother was killed in a hit-and-run road accident in 1971.

 Career

+After graduating from drama school, Worth worked in repertory theatre, which included a year with the BBC Radio repertory company.
+It was during her stage debut as Brigitta in The Sound of Music that she shortened her name following concerns from the show's leading stars that her birth name would be too prominent on the billing.